 Step 1: Contact Vantage Legal Services for a Free Consultation

 Going through a divorce involves a complicated legal process with many steps along the way.
-Thus, having an experienced Illinois divorce lawyer in your corner can be a great asset to you as you navigate this tricky process.
+Thus, having an experienced Chicago divorce lawyer in your corner can be a great asset to you as you navigate this tricky process.
 But how do you begin your search for a Divorce lawyer in Chicago?

 Look no further than Vantage Group Legal.
-When you reach out to Vantage Group for a consultation, you will meet with a licensed attorney to discuss the details of your case.
+When you reach out to Vantage Group for a free consultation, you will meet with a licensed attorney to discuss the details of your case.

 Be sure to bring all information you think is relevant to your case.
 After your free consultation, we will offer you a subscription plan that meets your needs.